 Generally a 6ft leash is a good length dog leash for running and I like to run with this leash length compared to shorter leashes.

 A 6ft leash gives him enough space to run near us without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
 It’s also the maximum leash length stated in many park’s leash laws.
 If you have a longer leash then it is more likely to get under your feet or drag on the ground when your dog runs closer to you.

 Consider a specific dog running harness and leash for running a dog that likes to pull

-If you have a large or particularly athletic dog like a husky or herding dog (like Kepler) then you may find a great running solution in the form of a specific dog running setup called ‘Canicross’ – also know as ‘dog joring’.
+If you have a large or particularly athletic dog like a husky or herding dog (like Kepler) then you may find a great running solution in the form of a specific dog running setup called ‘Canicross’ – also known as ‘dog joring’.
 The differences with Canicross dog running gear are that:

 - the dog wears a specific running harness designed for pulling like a sled dog would

 - the handler runs behind their dog and gives them verbal commands such as to go, stop, slow down, left and right

 - the handler wears a waist harness specifically designed to sit low around their hips and center of gravity, which allows them to keep balance and control when the dog pulls.